tuunit/mkdocs-drawio/README.md

 ## How it works

 After mkdocs has generated the html for your documentation, this plugin adds the necessary drawio javascript library.
 Searches for `img` tags with a file ending of `*.drawio` and replaces them with the appropiate `mxgraph` html block.
 For further details, please have a look at the [official drawio.com documentation](https://www.drawio.com/doc/faq/embed-html).

+## Contribution guide

+1. Either use the devcontainer or setup a venv with mkdocs installed
+2. Install your current local version: `pip install -e .`
+3. Add a test for your changes in the `example` directory
+4. Test your changes by starting `mkdocs serve` in the `example` directory
+5. Increase the version `pyproject.toml` and `setup.py`
+6. Open pull request